 Traditional sources offer many definitions for the word palaver.
 These show a turbulent history in the word’s vernacular—from tribal “palaver huts” where Portuguese traders negotiated with African tribesmen in a dialogue between native and invader, to the colloquial hijack: a “fuss or commotion”—palaver comes to us with some proverbial baggage.

 Palaver is UNCW’s online interdisciplinary journal housed in the Graduate Liberal Studies program.
 At Palaver, we challenge and embrace the vintage definition of “an often prolonged parley usually between persons of different levels of culture and sophistication.”
 A palaver encourages a dialogue of multiple perspectives.
-We showcase the distinct intellectual pursuits of contributors while merging those diverse academic endeavors into a forum that will give rise to a new dialogue.
+We showcase the distinct intellectual pursuits of contributors and give rise to a new dialogue.

-Palaver seeks submissions that defy the confines of a single discipline and explore multiple disciplinary influences.
-We publish creative and academic work that values the nonrestrictive and looks beyond the paradigms of the discipline to converge versatility, skill, and ingenuity in the service of its subject.
+Palaver seeks submissions that defy the confines of a single discipline and explore multiple disciplinary and creative influences.
+We publish creative and research-based work that values the nonrestrictive and converges versatility, skill, and ingenuity in the service of its subject.
 Palaver is a venue for this innovative work, promoting the visionary talents of contributors across an array of interests.
 We encourage palaver within your work.

 Palaver made it onto Flavorwire‘s “10 Unique and Funky Literary Magazines To Check Out in 2015.”